-Now, it’s your turn… Tell me, folks: How have you fought the worry monster lately?
+Now, it’s your turn… Tell me: How have you fought the worry monster lately?
 Share here!

 Cait co-hosts The Homeschool Sisters Podcast and is co-founder of Raising Poppies, a community for parents of gifted and twice-exceptional children.
 Cait is also founder of the Family Book Club at My Little Poppies, a fantastic community of book-loving parents and the Gameschool Community at My Little Poppies, a vibrant community of gameschoolers.